 Make a page at Author Central

 Do a facebook fan page.
+(I suggest NOT a group page.
+People have to request to be added.
+A regular page lets them just "like" it.
 Keep your professional stuff separate from your personal BUT do put all your links under your about tab.
 I can't tell you how many people I know are writers & try to find their blogs or website & can't.

 As much as I still don’t get it after years, create a Twitter account with a name people can find you by.
 Don’t use your book character – especially if you plan on writing something else.
 Follow agents and other writers.
 Most will follow back.
 Here's a great post by a fellow writer on her take on twitter.